bropedio/brave-new-world/README.md

 basis.

 1. Fork the `brave-new-world` repo
-2. Create a new branch named after your feature, based on the `develop` branch
+2. Create a new branch named after your feature, based on the `master` branch
 3. Fully integrate your `.asm` into the `asm/banks/` files
    * Please keep all `org` statements ordered by address
    * Use `; ---` and `; ###` line breaks to organize sections of code
    * Comment liberally, especially when altering existing code
 4. If you have pre-existing asm, please add it to `asm/banks/reference/`
-5. Open a pull request against `brave-new-world/develop` with a comprehensive description that describes the "what," "why," and "how" of the changes.
+5. Open a pull request against `brave-new-world/master` with a comprehensive description that describes the "what," "why," and "how" of the changes.

 Accepted features will be squashed into a single commit when merging.